Feralamillo/cryptoquiz/README.md

   - Currencies is only a static component that has to be conected to the API to show the different coins.
   - Quiz shows a coin with a symbol and the participant has to say the name of the coin.
 - **dev**: it has all the things but needs to be organized and refactored.
 It's only for the developer.
-  - Currencies: directory of currencies
+  - Currencies: directory of currencies.
   - Rollon: in order to learn better the aim is to have a carrusel of coins.
-  - QuizLogo: from a logo guess the name of the crypto
+  - QuizLogo: from a logo guess the name of the crypto.
-  - QuizSymbol: from a symbol guess the name of the crypto
+  - QuizSymbol: from a symbol guess the name of the crypto.
-  - QuizPrice: from a Coin guess the aproximate price (within 5% error)
+  - QuizPrice: from a Coin guess the aproximate price (within 5% error).
   - Ranking: shows the ranking of the player.

 ## Mockups